Bennymyname/KEBAB_Chat/README.md

 # To run:

 ## get you locol host by:
-find the one under 'en0'
+find the address  under 'en0'

 ```
 ifconfig